History of Folk's Butterfly Farm

 The Supervised Agricultural Experience (SAE) is part of the FFA program that is an inter-curricular activity in many schools nationwide.
 The program is designed to provide an opportunity to explore different career and technical fields available in the agricultural industry.
 Kristie began raising butterflies in an effort to earn her Keystone degree.
 She then went on to compete in the STAR program in the category of Agri-Business and continued on to earn the American degree, the highest degree offered by the FFA.

-Along the way the butterflies have grown from a school project to a butterfly release business and educational farm.
+Along the way the butterflies have grown from a school project to a butterfly release business and now an educational farm.
 We provide butterflies for many special occasions and educational services to students both young and old.

 We now offer a butterfly themed rental property for all your events.
 Including gardens and a flight house, where you can feed the butterflies in season.